-Crossbows for target shooting and for hunting purposes have become increasingly powerful, complex and high-tech.
+Crossbows for target shooting and for hunting purposes have become increasingly powerful, complex and high-tech units.
 It’s truly an intimidating piece of weaponry, and an awesome, ominous visual to see a full-size high-power crossbow drawn and loaded.
-Here we will look at the industry’s best crossbows.

 The intimidation factor is also high when you’re trying to choose the best crossbow for your needs.
 With so many options available it’s a challenge to choose the right draw weight, velocity, size, options and add-on accessories you should select for your specific needs.